 What happens if an NDA application is rejected?

 If a new drug application is rejected by the FDA, they send the applicant a complete response letter (CRL) describing the reason for its decision of rejection.
-CDER gives the sponsor a chance to meet with agency officials.
+CDER provides the sponsor with a chance to meet with agency officials.
 The sponsor can ask for a hearing, correct any deficiencies, submit a new application or withdraw the application.